 Sunset at Shi Shi Beach

 Shi Shi Beach was our first taste of the raw beauty that is the Pacific coastline.
 Wild waves crashed into the enormous pieces of driftwood on this rocky beach as we watched the sun slowly set.
 It was marvelous.

 Searching for Sparkly Vampires and Handsome Werewolves

 My husband was so excited when I told him Forks and La Push were part of the main setting for the Twilight saga – yeah right!
 Let’s just say, he was not very enthused when I suggested we look for some of the Twilight attractions.
-I’m not a diehard fan or anything, but was curious how the small town and beach fit in.
+I’m not a diehard fan or anything but was curious how the small town and beach fit in.
 After some research, we found that although most of the plot was set in these areas, the filming locations were in other places.
-After driving around the small town on a dreary day and visiting the beach as the mist creeped up toward the cliffs, I could see how Stephanie Meyers was inspired.
+After driving around the small town on a dreary day and visiting the beach as the mist crept up toward the cliffs, I could see how Stephanie Meyers was inspired.